Anticancer Reishi Mushroom Boosts Longevity, Fitness, Liver Health

 A 2017 clinical study published in the journal, Pharmaceutical Biology has proven out Reishi’s ability to improve liver health.
 Researchers from Taiwan’s Chung Shan Medical University and Taichung Hospital tested 42 healthy people for over a year.

 For six months, half the group was given 450 milligrams of Reishi mushroom powder in capsules each day.
 The other half received a placebo.
 Then after a month off, the people in the group given the placebo during the first six months were given the Lingzhi capsules and the other group was given the placebo.

 The researchers gave the subjects a panel of blood tests and liver tests before, after and during the supplementation periods.

 The researchers found that the Reishi mushroom significantly reduced liver enzymes – showing improved liver health.
 They also found the mushroom supplementation significantly boosted antioxidant capacity.
 The mushroom boosted glutathione levels and total thiol levels – all markers for increased antioxidant status.

 These elements are related to longevity.
 Why?
 Because aging is specifically related to oxidation levels.
 When the body has higher antioxidant status, this means the body can neutralize oxidation before it damages organs and tissues.

 The researchers confirmed the mushroom increased longevity and boosted liver health:

 “The outcome of the present intervention demonstrated the antioxidation, anti-aging and hepatoprotective [liver protective] nature of GL by effectively curbing oxidative stress.”

-We discussed how Reishi and other mushrooms can boost liver health in this article.
+We’ve discussed how Reishi and other mushrooms boost liver health.

 Liver benefits confirmed